 Why it's important to differentiate between Customer Journeys and User Journeys

 Hands-up, I've done it numerous times in the past.
 I've referred to a 'User' incorrectly instead of a 'Customer', and vice-versa.
-I suppose the first question people will ask is "What's the difference?", followed by something along the lines of "Who cares, surely it's just semantics... isn't it?"
+I suppose the first question people ask is "What's the difference?", followed by something along the lines of "Who cares, surely it's just semantics... isn't it?"

-Part of the problem is simply semantics, but there are certain scenarios when there is a real need to clearly define a difference between a 'User' and a 'Customer' because failure to do so can impact the understanding of their environment, behaviours and thought process.
+Part of the problem is simply semantics, but there are certain scenarios when there is a real need to clearly define the difference between a 'User' and a 'Customer' because failure to do so can impact the understanding of their environment, behaviours and thought process.

 Customer Journeys - used in CX

 A customer journey – or ‘Experience Map’ to give it its specific title – is where we start to understand (via various types of quantitative and qualitative research) and plot a customer's complete involvement in how they interact with the product or service across many digital and human touchpoints (e.g. from researching a product on a desktop, to buying via their mobile and phoning a call centre to make a claim).

 Via a high-level holistic view, we highlight the entire moment, plotting customer’s behaviours, the emotions they'll be feeling at different stages, the interaction type (whether digital and/or human), any personal drivers to complete the task, a summary of key interactions with the brand and relevant milestones, and how they'll be served once they've purchased a product.

 Customer journeys shouldn't include specifics about the low-level detail of the various screens they'll navigate through to complete a specific task.
 This is defined through user journeys.

 These journeys/maps conceptualise how someone is going to interact with the proposed product/service, and ultimately start to understand what would trigger this engagement.
 This is a living document and remains relevant right through the project.